calogica/calogica.com/_posts/2018-11-27-dice-polls-dirichlet-multinomial.md

 $$y \sim Binomial(n, p)$$

 ### Gamma-Poisson
-Another often-used conjugate distribution is the _Gamma-Poisson_ distribution, so named because the rate parameter $\lambda$ that parameterizes the _Poisson_ distributed is modeled as a _Gamma_ distribution:
+Another often-used conjugate distribution is the _Gamma-Poisson_ distribution, so named because the rate parameter $\lambda$ that parameterizes the _Poisson_ distribution is modeled as a _Gamma_ distribution:

 $$\lambda \sim Gamma(k, \theta)$$